syahrul12345/Battlecards/README.md

 go build
 ./backend
 ```
+**If you're getting database is closed error please ensure that postgreSQL is configured correctly.
+If it still doesn't work, it is most likely because you're running the executable by double clicking it.
+Instead, cd to the backend folder and run it via terminal**

 That's it!
 If you've followed this steps in order, the backend will automatically serve the `index.html` file in the `/dist/` folder.
 You can visit your own Battlecards website at `http://localhost:5555`